-Cognitive Behavioral Therapy
+Cognitive Behavioral Therapy for Gastrointestinal Symptoms

-According to the International Foundation for Functional Gastrointestinal Disorders (IFFGD)* cognitive behavioral therapy (CBT) is a form of psychotherapy that has consistently been shown to be effective in reducing the symptoms of functional digestive disorders.
+According to the International Foundation for Functional Gastrointestinal Disorders (IFFGD), CBT is a form of psychotherapy that has consistently been shown to be effective in reducing the symptoms of functional digestive disorders, like IBS.

 - Cognitive Behavioral Therapy for IBS

 - Cognitive-Behavioral Therapy for Patients with Irritable Bowel Syndrome: Current Insights

 - A Cognitive-Behavioral Treatment for Irritable Bowel Syndrome Using Interoceptive Exposure to Visceral Sensations

 - The Role of a Health Psychologist in the Management of Functional Esophageal Complaints

 - Treatment of Supragastric Belching with Cognitive Behavioral Therapy Improves Quality of Life and Reduces Acid Gastroesophageal Reflux

 In the spirit of keeping you well-informed, some of the physician(s) and/or individual(s) identified are neither agents nor employees of Northwestern Memorial HealthCare or any of its affiliate organizations.
 They have selected our facilities as places where they want to treat and care for their private patients.